Skip to main content

 Firstly, a finance fee which is based on the amount of funds that a client will use and is normally a pre agreed percentage over the bank base rate.
 The fee charged will depend on how much funding a client will draw down or access – generally, the more a client uses, the lower the percentage rate.

 The second fee is for the service that a client will receive from the Invoice Financier and is charged as a percentage of its annual turnover – up to 3%.
-With Invoice Discounting the fee will be smaller – typically 1-1.5% – because the service offered is not as comprehensive as the service that a client would receive had they opted for a full Factoring solution.
-With Factoring it can cost up to 3% of a client’s annual turnover but this does include a full, comprehensive sales ledger management and collections service.
+With Invoice Discounting the fee will be smaller – typically 1-1.5% – because the service offered is not as comprehensive as the service that a client would receive had they opted for a full financing solution.
+With invoice financing, it can cost up to 3% of a client’s annual turnover but this does include a full, comprehensive sales ledger management and collections service.
 For some client businesses, there may not be a dedicated finance team, and the owner or director may end up driving sales whilst having to oversee the collection of customer payments at the same time – which is not ideal.
-By opting for Factoring, the credit control service is included and this will deliver many benefits because it frees up valuable time and resources for clients to focus on their business, rather than having to become absorbed into time consuming sales ledger administration and management.
-This is, however, why factoring is usually more expensive than invoice discounting.
+By opting for invoice financing inancing, the credit control service is included and this will deliver many benefits because it frees up valuable time and resources for clients to focus on their business, rather than having to become absorbed into time consuming sales ledger administration and management.
+This is, however, why invoice financing is usually more expensive than invoice discounting.

 • Flexibility

-Factoring.
+Invoice financing.
 With Invoice Discounting, the lender will usually require a client to finance its entire sales ledger.
-Some businesses will be happy with this, but others may prefer to only finance specific invoices, which is available as an option under the Factoring umbrella.
+Some businesses will be happy with this, but others may prefer to only finance specific invoices, which is available as an option under the invoice financing umbrella.

 More commonly known as selective invoice finance or ‘spot factoring’, this solution will permit a client to choose single invoices, specific clients, or specific projects to fund.